NYPL-Simplified/web-reader/README.md

 1. The default Readium suggested method is to have a server-side "streamer" between the content server and the application.
 This server would fetch the encrypted DRM content, decrypt it, and then serve the decrypted assets individually to the client alongside a webpub manifest pointing to these decrypted assets.
 One example of such a streamer is [readium/r2-streamer-js](https://github.com/readium/r2-streamer-js).
 1. If decryption cannot be performed in a streamer, the web-reader can support client-side decryption of licensed content.
 This is done by passing a `getContent` function to either the `<WebReader>` component or the `useWebReader` hook.
 It has the type signature `(resourceUrl: string) => Promise<string>`, and can thus be used to fetch and decrypt (or otherwise manipulate) content before it is passed to the iframe for rendering.

-The `AxisNow Encrypted EPUB` example shows how this is done using the private NYPL AxisNow decryptor.
-The AxisNow scheme is a specific DRM technique not publicly available and the repo and code for the decryptor cannot be shared.
-Thus this example will not work for the public, but you can read the example code to see how we use the private `Decryptor` package to:

-- Create a Web Worker using [Comlink](https://github.com/GoogleChromeLabs/comlink) that will perform the fetching and decryption.
-This should help keep the main thread free while those heavy tasks are performed.
-- Fetch content from the network
-- Decrypt the HTML content
-- Search for embedded CSS and image assets
-- Fetch those assets and decrypt them
-- Re-embed the decrypted CSS and image assets as Object URLs into the decrypted HTML document
-- Return the HTML string with fully decrypted reources for the web-reader to render in the iframe

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [Publishing to NPM](#publishing-to-npm) for notes on how to publish a new version to NPM.